 It’s time for a little decadence, don’t you think?
 But if you’re going to go for an indulgent dessert, I think you should go all in.
 That’s why today I’m sharing this recipe for a classic Vegan Carrot Cake recipe.
 It’s so delicious, you might even want to share it with friends.
 While you’re thinking about delicious decedant vegan desserts, why not check out my Vegan Coconut Cake recipe.
 Or how about my Vegan Vanilla Wacky Cake with Chocolate Frosting?
 It’s all so good!

-I never really understood the idea of carrots in a cake.
+The short answer is, yes, there are carrots in carrot cake.
+And I never really understood the idea of it.
+Carrots in a cake?
 It doesn’t make sense.
 I mean, carrots are vegetables.
 We don’t serve spinach in a cake.
 Right?
 So what’s the deal with carrots?

 There are a few crossover veggies that have found their way in desserts, including carrots and sweet potatoes, and obviously pumpkin.
 Do you see anything in common there?
 They’re all orange!